Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

 #### 1.1 Acquire site-init.
 Before redeploying MEDS, update the `customizations.yaml` file in the `site-init` secret in the `loftsman` namespace.

-1. If the `site-init` repository is available as a remote repository then clone it on the host orchestrating the upgrade [as described here](https://github.com/Cray-HPE/docs-csm/blob/main/install/prepare_site_init.md#5-version-control-site-init-files).
+1. If the `site-init` repository is available as a remote repository, then clone it on the host orchestrating the upgrade [as described here](https://github.com/Cray-HPE/docs-csm/blob/main/install/prepare_site_init.md#5-version-control-site-init-files).

    ```bash
    ncn-m001# git clone "$SITE_INIT_REPO_URL" site-init